googleapis/google-cloudevents/proto/README.md

 unnecessary churn when only an unrelated resource type needs a new version.
 (If your code only consumes `bucket.v1` events, the introduction of `object.v2` events should not affect you.)

+## Unexpected fields

+CloudEvent providers may include additional data fields beyond those documented here.
+In particular:

+- Some events may include fields with legacy names such as `message_id` for compatibility purposes.
+- Event providers using proto3 JSON formatting of protobuf `Any` messages may include a field called `@type` as a natural artifact of that formatting process.

+Neither of these should concern consumers: it's always possible that new fields will have been added to CloudEvents between the time at which the code was built and deployed, and the time at which the CloudEvent is received.
+Consumers must therefore handle unexpected data fields.
+This note is primarily to expain some likely causes of unexpected fields to avoid developer confusion.